 Aaron W. Campbell was born in Plainfield, N.J., in January 1974.
-Growing up in a single-parent home by the age of four, Aaron, his two year-old brother, and young mother soon became acquainted with “the struggle.”
+Growing up in a single-parent home by the age of four (after his parents separated), Aaron, his younger brother, and young mother became acquainted with "the struggle."

-But after a few months of spending every waking moment on the merciless Manhattan streets, an evil sense of enjoyment started setting over him.
+However, after a couple of months of spending every waking moment on the merciless Manhattan streets, an evil sense of enjoyment started settling over him.
 Aaron was slowly changing, and his super-risky manhood experiment proved to be working.
-To top it off, the area’s biggest loan sharks had decided to “adopt” him under their iron wings, and had even spread the word on the streets that Aaron was now their “son.”
+To top it off, some of Hell’s Kitchen’s biggest loan sharks decided to adopt Aaron, and even began spreading the word on the streets that Aaron was now their "son."

-And Aaron loved these guys.
-They were all that he imagined “manhood” to be.
-They had money, and they lavished on their kids; they had power, where their name alone moved mountains; and they got so much respect, that it was embarrassing to see the way grown men followed their every move like puppies.
-But Aaron didn’t have to be just another puppy.
-The head loan shark loved Aaron, and let him ride shotgun.
+Aaron really loved these guys.
+These gangsters were all that he imagined manhood to be.
+They had money, which they lavished on their own kids; they had power, to where their names alone moved mountains; and they got so much respect that it was embarrassing to see how grown men would follow them around like puppies.
+But Aaron didn't have to follow behind them like another puppy, because the head loan shark really loved Aaron, and let him ride shotgun.

-Years gone by, after consecutive semesters at UPENN, and consecutive summers on the hot wicked streets of hustlers and victims, life had become all the more of a juggling act.
-Among the Ivy-Leaguers and family, he was still “Aaron the pre-Med,” the Biological Basis of Behavior and Neural Systems major, who accompanied doctors on hospital rounds and even conducted high-level Melanoma research at the renowned Wistar Institute.
-But on the streets of NYC, he was “Fam,” the wild college kid with a criminal mind that was growing increasingly crazy and risky.
+So, years gone by, after consecutive semesters at college, and consecutive summers on the wicked streets of New York City, life had become a rather dangerous juggling act.
+Among fellow Ivy-Leaguers and family members, he was still "Aaron the Pre-Med," the Biological Basis of Behavior and Neural Systems major who accompanied doctors on hospital rounds and even conducted high-level melanoma research at the renowned Wistar Institute.
+But on the streets of NYC, he was known as “Fam," the wild college kid with a criminal mind that was growing increasingly crazy and risky.

-It was at this point that Aaron began having recurring dreams that he was down in the country of North Carolina, where his Dad’s side of the family resided.
-In the dreams, he was always drowning in quicksand in the middle of a cornfield, while venomous, neon-colored snakes squirmed all around him on the surface.
-And the dreams always ended the same way–Aaron getting pulled out of the quicksand, just in time, by a “hand.”
+It was at this point that Aaron began having recurring dreams that he was down in the farmlands of North Carolina, where his Dad's side of the family resided.
+In these dreams, he was always drowning in quicksand in the middle of a cornfield, as venomous neon-colored snakes engulfed and squeezed his face, ready to bite.
+The dreams always ended the same way— Aaron getting pulled out of the quicksand, just in time, by this "hand."

 He showed Aaron that in a world of chaos, Jesus Christ was the Prince of Peace.

-As Uncle Greg continued to share God’s Word with that same smile, Aaron took an honest examination of his life.
-Deep within, Aaron long-ago knew that he was a sinner; and though he didn’t know much about God, he always knew that God was perfect and that sin was wrong in His sight, and that “Judgment Day” was nothing to take lightly.
+Aaron took an honest look at his life.
+Deep within, Aaron always knew that he was a sinner.
+More so, though he didn't know much about God, he always knew that God must be perfect, and that sin was wrong in His sight, and that “Judgment Day” was nothing to take lightly.

-He sent from above, he took me, he drew me out of many waters -Psalm 18:16
+He sent from above, he took me, he drew me out of many waters.